Nevenall/Shift-X/System/01 Basics.md

 ## The Game

-*Shift-X* is about a team of people with extraordinary powers foiling the plans of devious villains while attempting to create and deepen thair personal relationships.
+*Shift-X* is about a team of people with extraordinary powers foiling the plans of devious villains while attempting to create and deepen their personal relationships.

 ## The Players